News & Record: History

 On June 7, 2007, the newspaper announced it was laying off 41 employees, as part of a "business reorganization", the first layoffs in its history.
 Layoffs continued over the following years.

 On January 3, 2008, it was reported that the family-owned Landmark Communications may be for sale.
 Editor John Robinson, facing declining budget projections for the paper, resigned in December 2011.
 On January 31, 2013, the News & Record was sold to BH Media, a subsidiary of Berkshire Hathaway, Inc., a Fortune 500 company owned by billionaire Warren Buffett.
 At the time, the paper had 23 reporters.
 During the first five months, the newspaper was subject to two rounds of layoffs.
 By July 2016, the paper employed only 15 journalists.
 The following year the printing of the paper was moved to Winston-Salem, the location of the BH Media-owned Winston-Salem Journal.

 On March 16, 2020, Lee Enterprises Inc. completed its $140 million purchase of BH Media's publications, including the News & Record and the Winston-Salem Journal, all of which Lee had managed since June 2018.
 The acquisition was soon followed by another round of layoffs at both Triad papers, including five News & Record journalists, many of them from the sports staff.
 The paper was moved out of its downtown headquarters, which remained under BH Media ownership, and relocated to a rented space.
 In 2021 its reported circulation was 21,510.
 By August 2022, the paper employed only six reporters, and had no executive editor or local publisher.
 By early 2023 the paper had further reduced its staff to five reporters.

+Starting November 3, 2025, the News & Record did not print a Monday paper, putting that day's paper online.